Licence Checker England

 1 October 2018

 Mandatory under Housing Act 2004 Part 2.
 Scope extended October 2018 to cover all HMOs of one or more storeys with 5+ occupants.
 The council's 2018 Mandatory HMO Licensing Scheme document governs the application of the statutory scheme and the council's discretionary approach.
 An Article 4 Direction has been in force across Lincoln since 1 March 2016, requiring planning permission for change of use from Class C3 (dwelling house) to Class C4 (HMO).
 Required documents include: Gas Safety Certificate, floor plans, list of furnishings and their condition, and documents evidencing satisfactory management (including test certificates).
 Applications can be made online at housinglicensing.lincoln.gov.uk or in person using public computer terminals at City Hall.
-The council can impose civil penalties of up to £30,000 under Section 126 of the Housing and Planning Act 2016 as an alternative to prosecution for Housing Act 2004 offences.
+For offences committed on or after 1 May 2026, GOV.UK guidance refers to civil penalties of up to £40,000 for relevant offences, with different treatment for breaches and for offences committed before that date.
+Earlier cases may still be assessed under previous rules.
 Property types covered: HMOs occupied by five or more people from two or more households sharing facilities (kitchen, bathroom).
 Applies regardless of number of storeys from 1 October 2018.
-Individual flats within blocks may require a licence if occupied by five or more people..
+Individual flats within blocks may require a licence if occupied by five or more people.
 Exemptions or exclusions: Purpose-built blocks of flats with three or more self-contained units.
-Properties with a valid Temporary Exemption Notice (available for up to three months where a property is being made non-licensable)..
+Properties with a valid Temporary Exemption Notice (available for up to three months where a property is being made non-licensable).

 View HMO licensing info on council website